banguero/winjs-polymer-samples/README.md

 </polymer-element>
 ```

+The content of the `<template>` element is parsed by the parser, but it is inert: scripts aren't processed, images aren't downloaded, and so on.
+The `<template>` element is not rendered.

 # Open Issues

 * What is the recommended way to define statics with polymer for polymer-element class? (https://github.com/banguero/winjs-polymer-samples/blob/master/elements/winjs-pivot-item.html).
 Looking for something different than (http://www.polymer-project.org/docs/polymer/polymer.html#static) where if the definition is `<polymer-element name="winjs-pivot-item" constructor="PivotItem" attributes="header">`, I would like to set `PivotItem.isDeclarativeControlContainer` to a function after `PivotItem` is defined.